Wilber/intro-HPC-2025/README.md

   cd $SCRATCH
   cp -r $CFS/m4388/Project2 .
   ```
-* The following are the compute node reservations available during the boot camp (in Pacific time):
+* The following are the compute node reservations available during the boot camp (in Central time):
   * Monday, 2:30 pm - 5:30 pm, reservation names `intro_hpc_day1` (for all projects) and `cpu_day1` (for project 3)
   * Tuesday, 3:00 pm - 5:30 pm, reservation names `intro_hpc_day2_pm` (for all projects) and `cpu_day2` (for project 3)
   * Wednesday, 9:00 am - 5:30 pm, reservation names `intro_hpc_day3` (for all projects) and `cpu_day3` (for project 3)